 |250||€ 3,263.98||€ 3,483.52||51.6%||€ 13.06|

 The purchase of a volume of PDF licenses is technically done through selling you a 100% discount coupon code for use on the normal web site channel.
 The discount code can be used the number of times of the volume size.
 The coupon code is not transferable (you cannot resell it or its use).
-This mechanism also allows be to do handle VAT purchases inside the EU (which are not directly supported on the web site).
+This mechanism also allows me to handle VAT purchases inside the EU (which are not directly supported on the web site).
 For small (< 5) volumes administration cost may apply.

 A comparable discount mechanism for hardcovers exists, but as hardcovers have a production cost that is fixed, the effective discount decreases more slowly as the volume increases.
 For 10 hardcovers it is around 8.5%.
 Note that the hardcover prices are discounted from the list price, and that a sale includes transport (so the actual offer depends also on your location).
 Note also that hardcovers take several weeks to arrive after payment has been received.
 The US approximate discount rate is: